COMPEON/monthpicker/README.md

 yarn add @compeon/monthpicker
 ```

-You also need to have `styled-components` installed, so if that's not the case
+You also need to have `styled-components` installed, so if that's not the case already
 ```bash
 yarn add styled-components
 ```